return the rows

 # similar to quakes[grep(quakes, pattern = date_express)]

-# Is there a match?
+and returns the actual matching strings.# Is there a match?

 # find if partten in the lines